heistp/irtt/README.md

      or not replies are received.
-The effect of this, for example, is that a fixed-length pause in server packet processing (with packets buffered during the pause) will look like a single high RTT in ping, and multiple high then descending RTTs in irtt for the duration of the maximum RTT.
+The effect of this, for example, is that a fixed-length pause in server packet processing (with packets buffered during the pause) will look like a single high RTT in ping, and multiple high then descending RTTs in IRTT for the duration of the maximum RTT.

 2) Is there a public server I can use?